linked-swissbib/reshaperdf/doc/Commands.md

-The chapter is subdivided into a section that is about commands intended for everyday use and a section about special commands that do not have a purpose in everyday use but but become handy in exotic use cases.
+The chapter is subdivided into a section that is about commands intended for everyday use and a section about special commands that do not have a purpose in everyday use but become handy in exotic use cases.
 The special commands are available in their own branch.

 At no point any of the commands will overwrite an input file,